Wyoming Valley School: History

 In 1956, the Wyoming school board elected to consolidate its individual schools into one building.
 As Frank Lloyd Wright's home, Taliesin, was several miles/km away from the proposed site, the school board approached the architect to design their new school building.
 Wright enthusiastically agreed to do so and donated significant funds to its construction.
 He would dedicate the assembly room to his mother and her sisters, all of whom were schoolteachers.

 The building is a one-story elongated hexagon, with two classrooms on the south side of the building.
-The Great Room on the north side has a fireplace with a raised area.
+The Great Room on the north side has a fireplace.
 The Great Room and classrooms have a clerestory.
-The north side of the building includes two smaller rooms on the east and west sides that contain the kitchen and teacher's lounge, with bathrooms.
+The north side of the building includes two smaller rooms on the east and west sides that contain the kitchen and teacher's lounge, as well as bathrooms.

 The structure has since been converted into a cultural center.
 It was added to the state and the National Register of Historic Places in 2016.